wgroeneveld/go-jamming/README.md

 - `published`: This is not processed and simply taken over from the microformat.
 - `target` is your domain, `source` is... well... the source.
 - `content`: Does not contain HTML.
 Automatically capped at 250 characters if needed.
+- Pictures and authors are anonymized if coming from a silo webmention server such as brid.gy to respect the author's privacy.
+See https://sebastiangreger.net/2018/05/indieweb-privacy-challenge-webmentions-backfeeds-gdpr/

 #### 1.3 `PUT /webmention/:domain/:token`